bekitos101/bekitos101/README.md

-# 👩🏻‍💻 Hey, I'm Beki — Software Engineer & Web Developer
+# 👩🏻‍💻 Hey, I'm Beki — Software Engineer

 ## 🚀 About Me
 - 🔧 Building **scalable web apps** and **clean backend systems** that actually work in production.